36 Magical Things to Do in Maui (for Your Bucket List!)

 On windy days, you can hear an inspiring orchestra from the bamboo stalks.
 Finally, the trail will take you to Waimoku Falls (400ft), the tallest waterfall on Maui.

-Haleakala National Park and the trail are visited by half-million visitors annually, so do make note of this when hiking there.
+Haleakala National Park and the trail are visited by half a million visitors annually, so do make note of this when hiking there.
 The park is open every day from 9 am to 5 pm.

 Explore the beauty and famous sights of Hana during a 6-hour adventure tour (partly by helicopter!).
 The trip is full of contrasting landscape views that will take you through the famous Road to Hana, first by limo van and then on a helicopter.